HamzaRahmani/URL-GO/README.md

 ## Database

 For this project I went with SQL instead of NoSQL due to two reasons.
 I originally intended to use this as an opportunity to learn GORM and also reasoned that the relational nature of the analytics service may benefit from it.
-If I were to redo this project I would likely just select Redis due to its ease of use and scalability.
+If I were to redo this project I would likely just select Redis due to its ease of use, lower latency and scalability.

 | URL          |                       |
 | ------------ | :-------------------: |